Lwdthe1/array-datastore/README.md

 ## Contributing

-Feel free to open a pull request.
+Feel free to open a pull request!